Skip to main content

 Translation API for Python

 This guide shows you how to use the Langbly translation API in Python.
-Langbly is a Google Translate v2 compatible API with context-aware translation quality, 81–90% cheaper than Google Translate.
+Langbly is Google Translate v2 compatible and charges $5 per 1M additional input charactersβ€”a 75% lower usage rate than Google Cloud Translation Basic's published $20 rate.

 Installation